DaveCThompson/gias-books/README.md

 # Access at http://localhost:3001
 ```

 > **💡 Tip**: Studio automatically uses port 3001 when viewer is running.
 If you see a "lock" error, that app is already running.
+If port 3000 is busy, the viewer will auto-increment to 3002, 3003, etc.

 ---